 #2.
 Increases price

 When an item seems highly valued and sought after, customers are less likely to balk at a higher price tag.
-When you induce a sense of scarcity with a good or service by making it limited-edition, it makes it easier for you to command a higher price.
+When you induce a sense of scarcity with a good or service by making it a limited-edition, it makes it easier for you to command a higher price.

 What types of brands can use a limited edition strategy?